 Has the expat life ever given you surprises you most likely wouldn’t have had if you’d stayed home?
 Of course you have.
 I had plenty, like almost ending up in a bush jail in Africa.
-Most recently I found myself surprised again, but fortunately in a more congenial setting with no threat to my physical being, but possibly to my spiritual convictions.
+Here’s a tale of how I found myself surprised again, but fortunately in a more congenial setting with no threat to my physical being, but possibly to my spiritual convictions.

 Now, I grew up in Holland in the sober Protestant tradition.
 So to find myself dining and drinking holy wine at an Orthodox Catholic monastery probably wasn’t on the books had I stayed in Holland.

-This happened a couple of weeks ago while on a freebie cultural, food and wine tour through Romania and Moldova (where I now live).
+This happened while on a freebie cultural, food and wine tour through Romania and Moldova (where I was an expat at the time).
 Perhaps after visiting Dracula’s birth town in Transylvania and eating and dancing at the home of a Gypsy family, something of a more spiritual nature was in order.
 Such as dinner at the 15th Century Neamt Monastery, prepared by the monks from organic food and accompanied by mentioned holy wine, which had been blessed by . . .
 I’m not sure who had blessed it.

 The dinner was delicious.
 The holy wine not so much.
 Apparently the blessing had not transformed it into divine elixir, but you can’t have everything.
 The menu included meat and vegetables, artfully presented.
 Accompanying them was a luscious and potent garlic sauce that was enjoyed in copious amounts by all ten of us and was sure to stay with us for a day or two.
 We hoped that when we arrived at the Moldovan border in a cloud of garlic fumes, they’d let us into the country.